Gender inequality in New Zealand: Health

-Women can access the same comprehensive range of health services as men, as well as having a range of services in place specifically designed for women's health needs – such as maternity services and population screening programmes.

 On average, women have better health outcomes than men and women generally have a higher life expectancy.

-However, there are areas in which New Zealand does not fare so well in terms of health.
-New Zealand has one of the highest teen pregnancy rates in the OECD with the Māori teen pregnancy rate being rather high.
+Men and women have equal access to health services.

+There are no screening programmes for prostate cancer in New Zealand, but there is for breast cancer.
+Genomic testing for prostate cancer is not funded whereas it is for those with breast cancer.
+In terms of research funding, breast cancer receives $12 million per year whereas prostate cancer receives $3 million per year.

 Suicide

 For the 2016/17 year there were 457 male suicides and 149 female suicides.
 The suicide rate per 100,000 population was 19.36 for males and 6.12.
 Traditionally the ratio is about 3:1 male to female.

-Life Expectancy
+Life expectancy

 The New Zealand life expectancy at birth for babies born between 2012 and 2014 was 79.5 years for males and 83.2 years for females, which is a difference of 3.7 years.

 A male New Zealander born in 2013 can expect to live for an average of 65.2 years independently, and another 14.3 years with some level of disability requiring support.

 Females can expect to live for an average of 66.5 years independently and another 16.7 years with functional limitations that require support.